erickongdata/va-museum-api/README.md

 - My Gallery page presents all your bookmarked objects.

+- Sort and filter objects in My Gallery.

 - Home page shows recently bookmarked items and featured artists.

 - Bookmarks are saved in local storage if there is no registered user.